Welte-Mignon: Overview

 The firm was already famous for its inventions in the field of the reproduction of music when Welte introduced the Welte-Mignon reproducing piano in 1904.
 "It automatically replayed the tempo, phrasing, dynamics and pedalling of a particular performance, and not just the notes of the music, as was the case with other player pianos of the time."
 In September, 1904, the Mignon was demonstrated in the Leipzig Trade Fair.
 In March, 1905 it became better known when showcased "at the showrooms of Hugo Popper, a manufacturer of roll-operated orchestrions".
 By 1906, the Mignon was also exported to the United States, installed to pianos by the firms Feurich and Steinway & Sons.
 As a result of this invention by Edwin Welte (1876–1958) and his brother-in-law Karl Bockisch (1874–1952), one could now record and reproduce the music played by a pianist as true to life as was technologically possible at the time.
-Pianists who recorded for Welte-Mignon included Anna Schytte.
+Most of the renowned pianists of the time recorded for Welte-Mignon, a complete list would go into the hundred.

 A Steinway Welte-Mignon reproducing piano and several other player pianos and reproducing pianos can be seen and heard at the Musical Museum, Brentford, England.